kento-bushey/UCSD-HPS-Electronics/Notes/LCDWriteup.md

 - General graphics library for LCD boards.

 **Adafruit RA8875**
 - Library specifc to the driver boards we are using.
-We use a modified version found in `./libraries/` that contains an added function for drawing Bezier curves.
+We are currently using a modified version found in `./libraries/` that contains an added function for drawing Bezier curves.

 **Adafruit BusIO**
 - IO communication library used for communicating with the driver board.